 Proposed by: HEET

 Proposal Statement: An audit is a method of ensuring compliance and creating stakeholder trust.
-Ensuring trust in the beginning of gas companies transitioning to thermal companies will be critical for the success of the endeavor.
+Ensuring trust as gas companies begin to transition to thermal companies will be critical to the success of the endeavor.
+The stability of the companies, as well as the jobs for its workforce, depend on ensuring this stakeholder trust.

 Supported by: Conservation Law Foundation; PowerOptions